 “My father taught me so many things — from being a hard worker to showing genuine love to all people.
 My dad has never met a stranger.
 He finds authentic joy in every new conversation he has with someone.
 My father has shaped the man I am.

-“This Father’s Day will be my first celebrating as a dad myself.
-It’s still amazing to me how my life changed the moment my son entered the world.
+“Now as a father myself, it’s amazing to me how my life changed the moment my son entered the world.
 As I reflect on the best advice my dad ever gave me, I have so many lessons I want to share with my son one day.
 I want him to know that I’m here for him no matter what.
 I want him to know he is not the center of the universe but that he exists in connection with all life.
-And I want him to know that he has the capacity inside himself to choose to show compassion to every person no matter the situation.”— Andrew Rametta, Fellow in Fund Development
+And I want him to know that he has the capacity inside himself to choose to show compassion to every person no matter the situation.”— Andrew Rametta, Former NLC Fellow in Fund Development

 4. If It’s Worth Your Time, Do It Well